 Mr. Adesina can be reached at email@example.com.

-DANIELLE EVENNOU brings nearly a decade of experience working in nonprofit policy organizations to the FrameWorks Institute, where she manages the office and the Institute's project management system.
-Prior to joining FrameWorks, she coordinated projects for action tanks, such as the Forum for Youth Investment, and the advocacy-driven Data Quality Campaign, as well as private sector trade associations, like the Soyfoods Association of North America.
-She has supported efforts to advance policy proposals at the federal, state, and local levels on a range of issue areas, from youth development to nutrition.
-She holds a B.A. in Political Science and American Studies from Rutgers University and Master of Public Administration from the George Washington University with a concentration in Federal Policy, Politics, and Management.
+DANIELLE EVENNOU serves as FrameWorks’ office manager.
+Danielle brings nearly a decade of experience working in nonprofit policy organizations to the FrameWorks Institute, where she manages the office and the organization’s project management system.
+Prior to joining the FrameWorks Institute, she coordinated projects for “action tanks,” such as the Forum for Youth Investment and the advocacy-driven Data Quality Campaign, as well as private sector trade associations, like the Soyfoods Association of North America.
+Danielle has supported efforts to advance policy proposals at the federal, state, and local levels on a range of issue areas, from youth development to nutrition.
+She holds a BA in political science and American studies from Rutgers University and an MPA from the George Washington University with a concentration in federal policy, politics, and management.